Q&A with Walker County Deputy Corey Griffin about his K9's death

 What a benefit to a family.

 Then I got him.
-When I got him he was problably about 22 months old, because while we were at school he turned (age) two.
+When I got him he was probably about 22 months old, because while we were at school he turned (age) two.